iterative/dvc.org/content/docs/command-reference/add.md

   This enables targeting data outside the project (see an [example](#example-transfer-to-an-external-cache)).

-- `--to-remote` - add a target that's outside the project, but neither cache it nor place it in the workspace yet.
+- `--to-remote` - add a target that's outside the project, neither move it into the workspace, nor cache it.
   [Transfer it](#example-transfer-to-remote-storage) directly to remote storage instead (the default one unless one is specified with `-r`).
 Implies `--out .`.
 Use `dvc pull` to get the data locally.